albasyir/nestjs-microservice/README.md

 - 5100 is port for database management
 - 15672 is port for rabbitMQ management

+#### Credential Ops

+- MySQL
+  - username: root
+  - password: mypassword
+- RabbitMQ
+  - username: rabbitmq
+  - password: mypassword

+#### Information

+- your development data are safe on `./tmp` folder so expect will be presist even you delete docker volume
+- `./tmp` folder data can be copy to other device however it can guaranty us data isn't corrupt

 ### Production

 will be explained leter